About Chemical Peels

 There are several types of chemical peels offered by our dermatology office.
 The strength used will be determined based on the skin condition of the patient, as well as the aesthetic goals and desired downtime.
 Our dermatology office offers the following peels:

 - Medium Depth Peel: This peel goes deeper than a light peel and therefore, provides more dramatic results.
 This particular peel is usually derived from Trichloroacetic acid (known as TCA); it is a type of acid that penetrates deeper into the skin.
 A medium depth peel is used to treat hyperpigmentation, wrinkles, and sun damage.
-Since the peel goes deeper, a patient can expect a longer recovery period and should plan ahead since the face can be swollen, itchy and red for about 10 days following the treatment.
+Since the peel goes deeper, a patient can expect a longer recovery period and should plan ahead since the face can be swollen, itchy and red for several days following the treatment.

 What to Expect